mborges-pivotal/ocpvmware4.2/README.md

 ### Run the playbook Three

-Run the playbook 3  updates the helper node  which acts as LB/DSN/DHCP/PEX.
+Playbook 3 will update the helper node to act as Load Balancer/ Dynamic Host Configuration Protocol / Preboot Execution Environment / Domain Name System (LB/DHCP/PEX/DNS).
 This playbook will also restart the OCP VM's

 ```
 ansible-playbook -e @vars.yaml  play3.yaml